nledford/Pi-Hole-VPS-Tutorial/README.md

 ## Notes

-- SFTP ports are opened so that your `.ovpn` file(s) can be retrieved later via an FTP program such as Filezilla or Transmit once PiVPN is installed.
+[sftp]: SFTP ports are opened so that your `.ovpn` file(s) can be retrieved later via an FTP program such as Filezilla or Transmit once PiVPN is installed.

 ## Sources